Skip to content

 Where are the civil defence shelters located in Porvoo?

-Civil defence shelters can be found in larger housing companies and workplaces.
-These are available to the inhabitants and workers.
-Civil defence shelters are also found connected to public spaces, such as schools and daycare centres.
-These objects must also have emergency plans.
-Smaller housing companies and detached houses do not typically have civil defence shelters.
+Civil defence shelters are located in larger housing companies and workplaces and are available to the residents and workers.
+Civil defence shelters also exist in public spaces, such as schools and daycare centres.
+These sites must also have emergency plans, including plans for the deployment of the shelters.
+If needed, civil defence shelters will be deployed by decision and instruction of the authorities.

-Porvoo, like the rest of Eastern Uusimaa, does not have civil defence shelters for general use.
-This is, however, nothing to be worried about.
-If a need for shelter should arise, the emergency services would ensure that the population is sheltered, for instance, by moving (evacuating) residents to safe areas or by ensuring shelter in nearby areas.
+If necessary, emergency services will ensure that the population is sheltered, for instance, by moving (evacuating) residents to safe areas or by ensuring shelter in nearby areas.

 How has Porvoo prepared for potential hazardous situations?